amitt1236/sudoku/README.md

 # Sudoku
-Sudoku solver using OpenCv and Deep learning
+Sudoku solver using Computer Vision and Deep Learning.
+# Computer Vision
+Using OpenCv to detect the board from a video stream.
+Getting a bird eye view of the board and extacting the cells.